-This story is not atypical: on a club ride in the Ludlow Cycling Club colours and sitting at a café in the Marches, a woman approached and asked if we knew Danny Mason.
-There followed an affectionate account of Danny and his wife Jean, when they were Ludlow’s Youth Hostel wardens, introducing the woman to all sorts of outdoor activities: canoeing (including ‘shooting’ the weirs when flooded!), camping, walking and of course cycling.
+Once at a café stop on a club ride in the Ludlow Cycling Club colours, a woman approached and asked if we knew Danny Mason.
+She then gave a lovely account of Danny, and his wife Jean, when they were Ludlow’s Youth Hostel wardens, introducing the woman to many outdoor activities: canoeing (including ‘shooting’ the weirs when flooded!), camping, walking and of course cycling.

-In July 1992, Danny (a club and racing cyclist all his life – he is now 94!) organised the first Shropshire Highland Challenge bike ride, as he wanted to share his experience of riding the lovely, untouched and quiet Shropshire Lanes.
+In July 1992, Danny organised the first Shropshire Highland Challenge bike ride, because he wanted to share his experience of riding the lovely, untouched and quiet Shropshire Lanes.
 It was 70 miles long with 6,000 feet of climbing and had 112 participants.
 Although much has changed over the years in how the Challenge is organised, some key principles remain:

 - A new route each year in the Shropshire Hills and adjacent counties